 - Play.
 Use the strategy of being playful to help you keep going in the face of rejection.
 Play with ideas – brainstorm how many new opportunities can you imagine or create if a particular door doesn’t open for you.
 Play with friends – get together with others who are trying new things and celebrate your courage, rejections, and perseverance.
 Play the Rejection Therapy game.
 You can order one or make up your own.
 Here is a post that details the story of how it started. https://www.npr.org/sections/health-shots/2015/01/16/377239011/by-making-a-game-out-of-rejection-a-man-conquers-fear

 - Gratitude.
 I know I suggest gratitude as a strategy, an antidote, a practice for so many challenges in life and learning.
 Why?
 Because it works. https://www.health.harvard.edu/newsletter_article/in-praise-of-gratitude It bears repeating.
-It’s so simple and so easy to forget when in the thick of problem solving, which is why it is so helpful to cultivate a daily routine of feeling and expressing gratitude.
-These are 5 practical steps I’ve used to move from fear to celebration in the face of risking rejection.
+It’s so simple and so easy to forget when in the thick of facing a challenge, which is why it is so helpful to cultivate a daily routine of feeling and expressing gratitude.

 Transforming fear to celebration allows us to embrace our challenges and reward our courage to pursue our goals.
 You can learn to change your perception of rejection.
 Changing your relationship to being rejected will make you happier as you reconnect to your autonomy, purpose, and choice to pursue things that make you happy.
 Becoming aware of your attitudes and feelings, being open to learning and possibility, practicing getting rejected, and playfully connecting with new ideas and others celebrating rejection are practical ways to transform your relationship with rejection.
 None of us like the sting of rejection, but we can choose to focus on lifelong learning and smile as we ask hard questions, try new things, and do what matters.